What are the Two Types of Insomnia?

 Treatment for Acute and Chronic Insomnia

-Chronic insomnia treatments may be a little less straightforward, and will likely require some intervention of some sort – usually behavioral therapy.
-This might include:
+Chronic insomnia treatments may be a little less straightforward, and will likely require an intervention like:

 - Therapy